 The world rolls round,–mistrust it not,–

-Befalls again when once befell;
+Befalls again what once befell;

 All things return, both sphere and mote,